Automated Security Response through Online Learning with Adaptive Conjectures

 \section{Conclusion and Future Work}

-This paper presents \textbf{C}onjectural \textbf{O}nline \textbf{L}earning (\hyperref[alg:online_rollout]{\textsc{col}}), a new game-theoretic method for online learning of security strategies that is applicable to dynamic IT environments where attacker and defender are uncertain about the environment and the opponent's strategy.
+This paper presents \textbf{C}onjectural \textbf{O}nline \textbf{L}earning (\hyperref[alg:online_rollout]{\textsc{col}}), a new game-theoretic method for online learning of security strategies that applies to dynamic \textsc{it} environments where the attacker and defender are uncertain about the environment and the opponent's strategy.
 We formulate the interaction between an attacker and a defender as a non-stationary game where each player has a probabilistic conjecture about the game model, which may be misspecified in the sense that the true model has probability $0$.
 Both players iteratively adapt their conjecture using Bayesian learning and update their strategy using rollout.
-We prove that the conjectures converge to best fits (Thm. \ref{thm:conjecture_convergence}), and we provide a bound on the performance improvement that rollout enables with a conjectured model (Thm. \ref{thm:cost_improvement_bound}).
-To characterize the steady state of the game, we propose a novel equilibrium concept based on the Berk-Nash equilibrium, which represents a stable point where each player acts optimally given its conjecture (Def. \ref{def:berk_nash}).
-We present our method through an \apt use case (\S \ref{sec:use_case}).
-Simulation studies based on testbed measurements show that our method produces effective security strategies that adapt to a changing environment (Fig. \ref{fig:evaluation_results}).
-We also find that it leads to faster convergence than current reinforcement learning techniques and outperforms the \snort \idps \cite{snort} (\tableref{tab:convergence_comparison} and \figref{fig:ips_eval}).
+We prove that the conjectures converge to best fits (\theoremref{thm:conjecture_convergence}), and we provide a bound on the performance improvement that rollout enables with a conjectured model (\theoremref{thm:cost_improvement_bound}).
+To characterize the steady state of the game, we propose a novel equilibrium concept based on the \hyperref[def:berk_nash]{Berk-Nash equilibrium}, which represents a stable point where each player acts optimally given its conjecture (\defref{def:berk_nash}).
+We present \hyperref[alg:online_rollout]{\textsc{col}} through an \apt use case (\sectionref{sec:use_case}).
+Evaluations on a testbed show that \hyperref[alg:online_rollout]{\textsc{col}} produces effective security strategies that adapt to a changing environment (\figref{fig:evaluation_results}).
+It also leads to faster convergence than current reinforcement learning techniques and outperforms the \snort \idps \cite{snort} (\tableref{tab:convergence_comparison} and \figref{fig:ips_eval}).

-This paper opens up for several directions of future work.
-One direction is to extend our method and make it applicable to additional use cases.
-In particular, this paper considers an attacker with inside information -- in future work we plan to investigate use cases with less capable attackers.
-Another direction of future work is to complement our asymptotic results (Thm. \ref{thm:conjecture_convergence}) with finite sample bounds, and to relate our definition of the Berk-Nash equilibrium} with other equilibrium concepts.
+This paper opens up several directions for future work.
+One direction is to adapt \hyperref[alg:online_rollout]{\textsc{col}} to additional use cases.
+In particular, this paper considers an attacker with inside information -- in future work, we plan to investigate use cases with less capable attackers.
+Another direction of future work is to complement our asymptotic results (\theoremref{thm:conjecture_convergence}) with finite sample bounds and to relate our definition of the \hyperref[def:berk_nash]{Berk-Nash equilibrium} with other equilibrium concepts.
 A third direction of future work is to instantiate our game with an observation function (\ref{eq:obs_fun}) that is based on dynamic information flow tracking \cite{217638} and to compare rollout with regret minimization \cite{r5_ref2}.